 This “low-balling” happens every year, and it may take weeks before the public and even lawmakers learn what was wrought in the dead of night.

-Whether done publicly or clandestinely, as the Legislature reconvenes this week for the final four weeks of the 2012-14 session, there are many pending issues:• The size and details of a water bond to replace an $11.1 billion proposal already on the Nov.
-4 ballot.
-The prevailing assumption is that it must be changed because it’s likely to be rejected, but a recent poll is inconclusive.
+Whether done publicly or clandestinely, as the Legislature reconvenes this week for the final four weeks of the 2012-14 session, there are many pending issues:

 In terms of importance, the water bond looms the largest, given the severe drought.
 Brown wants a small bond, most legislators want a larger one, and there is much angst over its effect, if any, on Brown’s “twin tunnels” project in the Sacramento-San Joaquin Delta.
 The groundwater regulation issue complicates the picture even more.